AzaleaSh/azaleash.github.io/projects.md

 ![Robot!](assets/img/images.jpg)

 Wow!
 Here is our robot from the robotics team I lead throughout high school.
 Interesting techincal notes that this features a custom-built Swerve Drive chassis for omnidirectional movement.
 There is custom-designed electrical and control systems, including a Limelight camera for autonomous targeting.
-The robot is capable of scoring both elements and performing a telescoping climb to suspend itself at the end of a match based on the 2025 FRC game, [Reefscape](https://www.youtube.com/watch?v=YWbxcjlY9JY).
+The robot is capable of scoring one element based on the 2025 FRC game, [Reefscape](https://www.youtube.com/watch?v=YWbxcjlY9JY).

 [back](./)